bmschmidt/sveltekit-benschmidt.org/src/content/post/2021-05-20-LOD-columnar/index.md

 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
-projects: ["Bookworm", "Nonconsumptive"]
+projects: ['Bookworm', 'Nonconsumptive']
 ---

 The files distributed by collections as data initiatives are torn between two competing goals.
-One is to provide *fully described* data according to the up-to-standards.
+One is to provide _fully described_ data according to the up-to-standards.
 Linked open data (LOD) is a powerful set of tools for integrating free-standing resources like web pages with an extensible, standardized vocabulary.
 When applied to the release of a full dataset, LOD allows the precise naming of each attribute of an item, with persistent URIs.

 But LOD is also a major commitment to an ecosystem that has not been fully adopted by non-technical users.
 The [w3 guide to LOD](https://www.w3.org/2011/gld/wiki/Linked_Data_Cookbook#Step_5_Convert_Data_to_RDF)
 requires that data be serialized into an RDF serialization; although JSON-LD has seen some uptake, these generally remain difficult to read and slow to parse and difficult to create.
-Organizations exporting collections frequently gravitate toward a pole of *simplicity* and *accessibility* that leads in many cases to the venerable CSV format.
+Organizations exporting collections frequently gravitate toward a pole of _simplicity_ and _accessibility_ that leads in many cases to the venerable CSV format.
 CSV provides an open format that is easily ingested by almost any system, can be edited and shared by non-experts, and meets basic standards of reproducibility.
 Carnegie Museum of Art. [https://github.com/cmoa/collection]